noprompt/meander/README.md

 A _strategy_ is a function of one argument, a term `t`, and returns the term rewritten `t*`.
 A _strategy combinator_ is a function which accepts, as arguments, one or more _strategies_ and returns a _strategy_.

-Meander's strategy combinators can be found in the `meander.strategy.beta` namespace.
+Meander's strategy combinators can be found in the `meander.strategy.gamma` namespace.

 ```
-(require '[meander.strategy.beta :as r])
+(require '[meander.strategy.gamma :as r])
 ```

 The alias `r` stands for "rewrite" and will be used throughout the following examples.

 Before diving into the combinators themselves it's important to understand how combinators fail.
-When a combinator fails to transform `t` into `t*` it returns a special value: `meander.strategy.beta/*fail*` which is printed as `#meander.beta/fail[]`.
+When a combinator fails to transform `t` into `t*` it returns a special value: `meander.strategy.gamma/*fail*` which is printed as `#meander.gamma/fail[]`.
 This value is at the heart of strategy control flow.
-You can detect this value in your with `meander.strategy.beta/fail?`, however, you should rarely need to reach for this function outside of combinators.
+You can detect this value in your with `meander.strategy.gamma/fail?`, however, you should rarely need to reach for this function outside of combinators.

 ### Basic Combinators